Official Reunion FAQ

 We will have a selection of food trucks on site serving breakfast, lunch, dinner, snacks, and hot and cold drinks.
 All will be reasonably priced.
 You are welcome to bring your own food as well.
 There will be limited cooking facilities but you can rely heavily on the campfires if you so desire.
 Smoky meals are some of the best around.

-You are free to arrive anytime after 12pm on Thursday, October 5th to set up camp, relax, get to know your tent neighbors.
-Our first gathering will be that evening.
-The weekend will officially end after lunch on Sunday, October 2nd, although you are free to hang out through the afternoon.
+You are free to arrive, set up camp, relax, and get to know your tent neighbors any time after 12pm on Thursday, October 5th.
+Our first gathering will be that evening around 6pm.
+The weekend will officially end after lunch on Sunday, October 8th, although you are free to hang out through the afternoon.

 "So, what exactly will we do?"